Muhammad-Allyan/First-Restaurant-App/README.md

 Whenever we are using map or adding loop on list  of array make a habit to add key unique id over here.

-We can use index as the key also but never use index as the key it is the bad paractice read the react offical
+We can use index as the key also but never use index as the key it is anti-pattern and the bad paractice read the react offical

 doc list and keys.